 The annual Pharma Forum hosted in Philadelphia was a perfect mix of discussing life sciences current affairs, collaborating with fellow industry meeting planners, educating ourselves on vendor updates, participating in community service projects, and networking throughout.
 Below are the top takeaways from this year’s Pharma Forum, including topics such as security, strategic meeting management, and more.

-1. Safety, Security and Risk Management – Hot topic!
-Security experts from Marriott corporate, New York Javits Center, Mandalay Bay / MGM Resorts, FBI, NYPE, and InHouse Physicians provided insight into the safety and security measures that are being taken within venues in this current meeting environment.
+1. Safety, Security, and Risk Management – Hot topic!
+Security experts from Marriott Corporate, New York Javits Center, Mandalay Bay / MGM Resorts, FBI, NYPE, and InHouse Physicians provided insight into the safety and security measures that are being taken within venues in this current meeting environment.
 Be prepared ahead of time.
-The venue security team are the main decision makers who the meetings team will come alongside so they can communicate to their attendees and relocate, if needed.
+The venue security team will make most decisions while the meetings team communicates those decisions to their attendees and relocates the event, if needed.

-2. Why do we do this?
+2. Why Do We Do This?
 Grateful patients!
 Rolf Benirschke, former San Diego Chargers NFL player, became a life sciences patient.
 Today, he is a speaker who remembers how important the life sciences industry was in his recovery.
 He is grateful and wants everyone to understand the impact.
-While the day-to-day of a life sciences meeting planner could be a hectic one, it’s a good reminder who are the beneficiaries of our work.
+While the day-to-day of a life sciences meeting planner could be a hectic, it’s a good reminder of who the beneficiaries of our work are.